koskath/arete2/course_content/SC/final_md_files/Lecture2/lecture_2_slide_27_pattern_of_trade.md

-The image is a map with annotated shipping volumes and growth rates across different global regions for the period 2023 – 2027.
+# The image in slide 27 of lecture 2 is a map with annotated shipping volumes and growth rates across different global regions for the period 2023 – 2027.
 Details are as follows:

 - **Top Left Text:** "Market volume 2023 – 2027" in red.